unisa-hpc/llm.sycl/data/readme.md

 # Description
-This directory holds everything related to the required data for the project.
-This includes the training data, the validation data, and the test data.
+This directory holds everything related to the required hBuff for the project.
+This includes the training hBuff, the validation hBuff, and the test hBuff.
 In addition, the raw dataset could be prepared using the python scripts provided here.

 ## Steps